hawx/clive/README.md

     opt :list, as: Array

-Accepts a comma delimeted list of items, `--list a,b,c` and returns them as an Array (ie. `['a', 'b', 'c']`).
+Accepts a comma delimited list of items, `--list a,b,c` and returns them as an Array (ie. `['a', 'b', 'c']`).

 #### Matches